 There are no deadlines for the Rolling Voucher Program.
 Applications will be considered at any point during the year.
 Applications will be reviewed by a committee of Duke Microbiome Center faculty, and applicants will be quickly notified of funding decisions.

 Eligibility as a principal investigator is restricted to (1) faculty members of the Duke Microbiome Center, or (2) postdoctoral fellows or graduate students working in the lab of a Duke Microbiome Center faculty member.
 Voucher awards will expire one year after award, and will be administered by the Duke University School of Medicine’s Office of Research Resources.

 Investigators previously awarded a voucher are eligible to apply for and receive a new voucher if the work proposed is significantly and scientifically distinct from previous awards.
-Applications are limited to one per investigator at any given time, and a maximum of one voucher every two years.
+Applications are limited to one per investigator at any given time, and a maximum of $10,000 in voucher funds every two years.
 Priority will be given to proposals seeking to develop preliminary data for grant applications.